 Leader Member Exchange Theory (LMX)

-Leader Member Exchange Theory: this article provides a practical explanation of the Leader-Member Exchange Theory (LMX).
-After reading, you’ll understand the basics of this powerful leadership and management tool.
+Leader Member Exchange Theory: this article provides a practical explanation of the Leader Member Exchange Theory (LMX).
+Next to what is the Leader-Member Exchange Theory highlights this article also the process, the classification of new group or team members and the importance of reforming the Outgroup.
+After reading, you’ll understand the basics of this leadership theory.
+Enjoy reading!

 The model assumes that leadership consists of several dyadic (two-way) relationships that connect the leader to the members.
 The quality of the relationship is measured by means of the level of trust, respect, support, loyalty, job satisfaction and job performance.